ADA-Greenlight/ADA-Greenlight.github.io/index.md

 * $H_0$ : No treatment effect on the model.
 * $H_1$ : A treatment effect on the model.

 If p-value < 0.05, we can reject the null hypothesis $H_0$ of no treatment effect.
 We start with $\Gamma = 1$ and then increase its value.
 Under the null hypothesis, increasing $\Gamma$ increases the $p$-value.
-Finding the smallest $\Gamma$ for which $p > 0.05$ corresponds to finding by how much would the probability have to depart from 0.5 to obtain a p-value above $0.05$ so that the hypothesis of no treatment effect cannot be rejected.
+Finding the smallest $\Gamma$ for which $p > 0.05$ corresponds to finding by how much would the probability have to depart from 0.5 to obtain a $p$-value above $0.05$ so that the hypothesis of no treatment effect cannot be rejected.
 For example, if we obtain $p > 0.05$ for $\Gamma > 6$, then the odds of being treated would need to be $6$ times higher for two people with same covariates.
 Therefore, estimating a value for $\Gamma$ allows us to evaluate the likelihood of a potential hidden covariate and the consequence of this covariate on the results.

 In practice, we use in this work the _sensitivitymv R_ library and more specifically senmv function.
 This would allow us to evaluate the robustness of the model towards the bias between the paper assignment and a randomized one.